cniblock/Project_1/README.md

 * The "contact Us" page has some information on the firm followed by the Office details and opening times.
 * A Google Maps address has been embedded onto the page.
+* Both are responsive and on smaller screens stack on top of each other.

 ![Screenshot of Contact Page](readme-images/contact-readme.jpg)